-'In Bad Taste, Disrespectful:' Photo Of Terror Attack In Kenya Sparks Controversy
+'In Bad Taste, Disrespectful': Photo Of Terrorist Attack In Kenya Sparks Controversy

 Stephen Maingi, a software engineer and data analyst in Nairobi who created the Change.org petition, worked his way through the Times' coverage of the mass shootings in Parkland, Fla.; Thousand Oaks, Calif.; the Brussels attack; and the bombing at the Ariana Grande concert in Manchester, England.
 He said he saw no published photos of dead bodies, though it's not clear whether such photos were available for use.

-One thing that is clear is that access to crime scenes in places such as Nairobi is less tightly controlled that in the United States.
+One thing that is clear is that access to crime scenes in places such as Nairobi is less tightly controlled than in the United States.

 Maingi also pointed out that the Times published the Kenya photo before families of the victims were notified.

 "The New York Times did not honor the victims' rights to privacy and human dignity and to be treated in a manner that is not cruel, inhumane or degrading," Maingi said.
-Those are all things the Kenyan constitution guarantees all its citizens.
+Those are all things the Kenyan Constitution guarantees all its citizens.

 Ken Opalo, a professor of political science at Georgetown University, wrote a blog post arguing that the Times' response showed a "significant amount of empathy gap."
 While the pictures did not show faces, he said, the people in them could be identified by clothing.